-The Environmental Operators Certification Program (EOCP) (see eocp.ca/certified-operators/how-to-become-an-operator/) administers certification of water and wastewater operators in the Yukon.
+The Environmental Operators Certification Program (EOCP) administers certification of water and wastewater operators in the Yukon.
 To write a certification exam, contact EOCP at least 3 weeks in advance: crm.eocp.ca or 1-866-552-3627.

 EOCP exams are typically web-based; paper and oral options can be available in certain circumstances.

 For the complete schedule of EOCP exam sessions, or to schedule an exam session in your community, please contact EOCP directly: crm.eocp.ca or 1-866-552-3627.